somnath-more/Learning-Devops/Package-manager.md

 DNF – Dandified Yum
 It is also a package manager for RPM-based distributions, introduced in Fedora 18 and it is the next generation of the version of YUM.

-If you have been using Fedora 22 onwards, you must have realized that it is the default package manager.
-Here are some links that will provide you with more information about DNF and how to use it:
+If you have been using Fedora 22 onwards, you must have realized that it is the default package manager
 ### DNF – Dandified Yum
 It is also a package manager for RPM-based distributions, introduced in Fedora 18 and it is the next generation of the version of YUM.
  5. Portage Package Manager – Gentoo